Slovene Home Guard: Aftermath of the Italian surrender

 At the time that the Italians surrendered, the Italians had about 50,000 troops in the province, assisted by 6,049 MVAC soldiers and 300–400 Slovene Chetniks.
 The Partisans fielded around 3,000 men, although there were many more in non-combat organisations.
 About half of Novak's Chetniks, anticipating an Allied landing in the Slovene Littoral, moved south to meet reinforcements that they were expecting to arrive from the Lika region of the neighboring Independent State of Croatia.
 Partisan units attacked the Chetnik force, pushing them southwest to the village of Grčarice, about 55 km south-southeast of Ljubljana.
 At the same time, the former MVAC units, now renamed the Slovene National Army, and part of Mihailović's "Yugoslav Army in the Homeland", concentrated a large force of around 1,600 men at Turjak Castle, 20 km south-southeast of Ljubljana.
 The force at Turjak had considerable ammunition and food supplies.
-Partisan forces were moving in the same direction as the collaborationists, with orders to disarm Italian troops and capture or destroy any Chetnk or MVAC forces they encountered.
+Partisan forces were moving in the same direction as the collaborationists, with orders to disarm Italian troops and capture or destroy any Chetnik or MVAC forces they encountered.
 The Partisans aimed to inflict as much damage as possible on the former Italian auxiliaries to make them of less value to the Germans when they took over.
 These Partisan units managed to recruit some Italians to join them, including some equipped with tanks and artillery.